PerilousBooklet/lite-xl-ptm/README.md

 # Project Template Manager

 ## Introduction
-A plugin for Lite XL that allows a simple generation of project templates for programming languages and frameworks.
+A plugin for Lite XL that generates project templates for programming languages and frameworks.